-Your Profile’s attributes can use up to 4kB of RAM.
-You can quickly see how much RAM your Profile’s attributes are using from the Profile RAM Usage indicator at the top of the Profile Editor Attributes window (read more in Attribute Sizing).
+Your Profile’s attributes are allocated a limited amount of RAM, the limit being a function of which module you are using for your project.
+To quickly see how much RAM your Profile’s attributes are using, check the Profile RAM Usage indicator at the top of the Profile Editor Attributes window (read more in Attribute Sizing).
 But if you want details, read the sections below.

 The RAM required by any attribute is affected by the size and number of buffers to hold attribute data.